Cacti/plugin_thold/README.md

 --- 1.2.3 ---

+* feature: Add last changed data to threshold table to make it easier to tell when a threshold was last triggered.

+* issue#182: When adding/removing list from a Threshold, Templated Thresholds should be ignored.

+* issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.

+--- 1.2.3 ---

 * issue#283: Do not show 'Threshold Create' icon on the Graphs page for Aggregates

 * issue#284: Threshold loses parent template if template propagation disabled